 All throughout my father-in-law’s dialysis, and the transplant, the NKF have offered support to our family, and it is because of this that they are my chosen charity for whom I raise money.

-So far I have run nine marathons, and in October this year (2020), I will run my 10th, marathon in Chicago, and once again I will be raising money for the NKF!”
+So far I have run nine marathons, and in October 2020, I will run my 10th, marathon in Chicago, and once again I will be raising money for the NKF!”

 Bernadette Bontiff and her daughters have raised thousands of pounds for the charity; they do this by visiting pubs and clubs in the Essex area on a Friday and Saturday evening and ask for donations.